Disney Sports Basketball

 is a 2002 sports video game published by Konami.
 It was released for the GameCube, and the Game Boy Advance.

 Gameplay

 DS Basketball lets players control on any team.
-In the GameCube version, it has a 3 members on each team, but for the Game Boy Advance, it only has 2 members for each team.
+In the GameCube version, it has 3 members on each team, but for the Game Boy Advance, it only has 2 members for each team.
 During gameplay, players must use the corresponding accessory to boost up.
-This allows the team to either shoot, dunk, block, and more.
+This allows the team to shoot, dunk, block, and more.